 Since 2007, the worldwide Earth Hour movement has grown to engage thousands of people in virtually every country on the planet.

-One traditional Earth Hour activity is to turn lights off at 8:30 p.m. on the last Saturday of March, which is March 30 this year.
+One traditional Earth Hour activity is to turn lights off at 8:30 p.m. on the last Saturday of March.
 This symbolic action is meant to help us look at our own energy use and its impact on the world around us.

 Although not all Athabasca University (AU) denizens live at high latitudes, for those in Alberta specifically, it is not even really dark at that time at this time of year.
 But the connection is nonetheless important.